christophsax/seasonal/README.md

     inspect(m)

-Frequently used options can be modified using the drop down selectors in the upper left window.
+Frequently used options can be modified using the drop down selectors in the upper left panel.
 Each change will result in a re-estimation of the seasonal adjustment model.
 The R-call, the output and the summary are updated accordingly.

-Alternatively, the R-Call can be modified manually in the lower left window.
+Alternatively, the R-Call can be modified manually in the lower left panel.
 Press 'Run Call' to re-estimate the model and to adjust the option selectors, the output, and the summary.
 With the 'Close and Import' button, inspect is closed and the call is imported to R. The 'static' button substitutes automatic procedures are substituted by the automatically chosen spec-argument options, in the same way as `static`.

-The views in the upper right window can be selected from the drop down menu.
+The views in the upper right panel can be selected from the drop down menu.
 The views can also be customized (see `?inspect`for details)

 The lower right panel shows the summary, as descibed in the help page of